isl-org/OpenBot/android/controller/README.md

 # Controller

-This Android app serves as a `drive controller` for the [OpenBot](https://www.openbot.org) car.
-This app runs on a separate android device from the one placed on the robot car, thus allowing it to control the robot remotely.
+This Android app serves as a `remote controller` for the [OpenBot](https://www.openbot.org) vehicle.
 Basically it preforms similar function as PS3/4 or Xbox remote controller, but running on another Android device.
 It allows the user to control the robot car via two sliders in `Dual Drive` mode.

 <p float="left">
   <img src="./docs/images/main-screen.png" height="250" style="padding:20px" />